Doctor of Coaching and Mentoring

 Careers

-Students graduating from the Doctor of Coaching and Mentoring programme can expect to be recognised as experts in their field.
+By graduating from the Doctor of Coaching and Mentoring programme, you can expect to be recognised as experts in your field.
 This will enhance existing organisational and freelance careers and create employment opportunities or promotions.

 There may be further career opportunities in academia and industry where the highest level of achievement is recognised and rewarded.